EngDann/ToDoApp-Workshop/README.md

    pod install
    ```

-3. Return to the main directory:
+3. Go back to the main directory:

    ```bash
    cd ..
    ```

-4. Run the application on the iOS simulator:
+4. Run the app on the iOS simulator:

    ```bash
    npx react-native run-ios